-- a) "Cutting Horse Register" means the NCHA horse register. - "Imported" in relation to a horse means a horse that has been born outside the three mile limit of the Commonwealth of Australia. - c) "Registered" in relation to a horse means that it is registered with the NCHA. - d) "Registered Owner" in relation to a horse means the person registered with the NCHA as the owner of such horse. - e) "Registered Number" in relation to a horse means the number allocated to it when accepted for registration in the NCHA Cutting Horse Register. - f) "Owner" in relation to a horse includes where the context reasonably permits, both the legal owner of the horse and the owner of any interest therein and the beneficial owner of the horse. - g) "Name" in relation to a horse means that the prefix or suffix, the registered number and the words or letters assigned to the horse upon registration with the NCHA. - h) "Records" means the records of the NCHA. - i) Where the context reasonably permits: Masculine gender includes the feminine and neuter genders.

-The singular number includes the plural number. - "Affiliated" means a contest officially recognised by the NCHA. - 4.
-"Contest" a class with less than two (2) entries competing (trying to complete a two and a half (2.5) minute work) does not constitute a contest and shall not be recognised for high point awards. - 5.
-"Competition" means any judged cutting horse competition where placings, ribbons, prizes or points are awarded. - 6.
-"Age Event" means a competition restricted by the age of the horse (refer section NCHA Age Events for specific rules). - 7.
-"Jackpot Competition" means a competition where prize money is restricted to entry fees.
+- "Cutting Horse Register" means the NCHA horse register. - b.
+"Imported" in relation to a horse means a horse that has been born outside the three mile limit of the Commonwealth of Australia. - c.
+"Registered" in relation to a horse means that it is registered with the NCHA. - d.
+"Registered Owner" in relation to a horse means the person registered with the NCHA as the owner of such horse. - e.
+"Registered Number" in relation to a horse means the number allocated to it when accepted for registration in the NCHA Cutting Horse Register. - f.
+"Owner" in relation to a horse includes, where the context reasonably permits, both the legal owner of the horse and the owner of any interest therein and the beneficial owner of the horse. - g.
+"Name" in relation to a horse means the prefix or suffix, the registered number and the words or letters assigned to the horse upon registration with the NCHA. - h.
+"Records" means the records of the NCHA. - Where the context reasonably permits: Masculine gender includes the feminine and neuter genders.
+The singular number includes the plural number. - "Affiliated" means a contest officially recognised by the NCHA. - "Contest" means a class with two (2) or more entries competing (attempting to complete a two and a half (2.5) minute work). - "Competition" means any judged cutting horse competition where placings, ribbons, prizes or points are awarded. - "Age Event" means a competition restricted by the age of the horse (refer section NCHA Age Events for specific rules). - "Jackpot Competition" means a competition where prize money is restricted to entry fees.